Al Pollard

-Alfred Lee Pollard (September 7, 1928 – March 3, 2002) was a professional football fullback and halfback.
+Alfred Lee Pollard (September 7, 1928 – March 3, 2002) was an American professional football fullback and halfback.
 After a brief stint at Loyola University, he decided to transfer to the United States Military Academy (Army) in the spring of 1949 where he played under the renowned Vince Lombardi as his backfield coach.
 In his 1950 season, he was Army's statistical leader in scoring and rushing.
 He resigned from the school after being involved in an cribbing scandal which decimated the ranks of Army's sports teams.
-He was drafted by the New York Yanks in the 21st round of the 1951 NFL Draft, and Pollard played a total of 30 games in the NFL with the Yanks and the Philadelphia Eagles, scoring one career touchdown.
-In 1954, he left the Eagles for opportunity and played in the Western Interprovincial Football Union, later known as the Canadian Football League, for the BC Lions, achieving "All Canadian" status.
+He was drafted by the New York Yanks in the 21st round of the 1951 NFL draft, and Pollard played a total of 30 games in the NFL with the Yanks and the Philadelphia Eagles, scoring one career touchdown.
+In 1954, he left the Eagles for opportunity and played in the Western Interprovincial Football Union, later known as the Canadian Football League (CFL), for the BC Lions, achieving "All Canadian" status.

 After retiring from football in 1957, he pursued a number of business ventures in Canada including a beverage distributorship and a well regarded Steakhouse restaurant.
 He move back to Pennsylvania and became a color commentator on Eagles broadcasts, first with CBS television from 1961 to 1964, and then on WIP radio, where he worked with play-by-play man Charlie Swift from 1969 to 1976.
 Pollard also anchored a postgame Eagles program for WCAU-TV.
 During his broadcasting years, he worked as a regional sales manager with a large commercial printing company and developed an ice skating and tennis court facility in Berwyn, Pa.
 He died of lymphoma on March 3, 2002.

-Early life and high school
+Early life

 Pollard was born in Glendale, California, on September 7, 1928.
 His mother was Phyllis Pollard.
 He starred as a halfback at Loyola High School, where he excelled at executing T formations.
 In 1946, his senior year, he scored 23 touchdowns and gained a total of 1,772 yards from scrimmage.
 These achievements earned him his second consecutive "Player of the Year" award for Southern California high school football players by the Helms Athletic Foundation.

-College
+College career

 Loyola

-Not heavily recruited by major colleges, Pollard decided to attend Loyola University, now known as Loyola Marymount, where high school coach William H. Sargent would be coaching.
+Not heavily recruited by major colleges, Pollard decided to attend Loyola University, now known as Loyola Marymount, where high school coach Bill Sargent would be coaching.
 His 1947 recruiting class was known as the "Golden Boys", and the Los Angeles Times said he was the most glamorous of them.
 Injuries plagued his redshirt freshman campaign, and he dropped out of Loyola on February 18, 1949.
 This decision surprised Loyola officials; Pollard said he simply needed rest.